ana-polo/DBM04-veterinary-sol/README.md

 #### i.
 Create a new database called high-school with the following tables in the new database
 #
 📝 **TO DO:**

-- 1.- Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be informed or not.
+        1. Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be informed or not.
-- 2.- Think about the order in which you will create the tables, keep in mind the restrictions.
+        2. Think about the order in which you will create the tables, keep in mind the restrictions.
 Define ALL possible constraints primary keys, foreign keys, etc.

 ⚠️ **WARNING:**
 - All the operations must be done in the creation of the tables.

-**👀 Remember ot forget!**
+👀 **Remember ot forget!**
 - Properly format and document the code.

 &nbsp;
 <details>
     <summary>CLICK ME TO SEE THE TABLES DEFINITION</summary>

 <br />

 *PETS_OWNERS*

         - Owner IDENTIFIER
         - Name
         - Surnames
         - Identity card
         - Telephone (Only one per each owner)
         - Address
         - City.
 The default value must be Edimburgh
         - Post code
         - Whether you are a member or not
         - Number of dogs, can not be greater than 7
         - Number of cats, can not be greater than 5

 *PETS*

 	- Identifier pet
         - Name
         - Date of birth cannot be earlier than 01/01/2000),
         - Type of animal.
 It can only be dogs or cats
         - Breed
         - Whether it is a dangerous breed or not, by default they are not
         - Monthly fee
         - Owner of the animal

 **REMARKS:**